vendrovska/deutschapp/README.md

 # deutsch
-Mobile oriented web app that helps you german noun articles.
+Mobile-oriented web app harnessing text-to-speach to help you to learn German noun articles.